buildfoundation/mainframer/README.md

 # mainframer

+Script that allows you to move build process from a local machine to a remote one.

+**Why?**

+Because remote machine might be much faster than your laptop.
-Blip-blop, it's `mainframer`, a simple script that allows you to move build process from your local machine to some remote one.
-This way you can free up your local machine for better things — like editing source code in your IDE without lags, freezes and running into swap, being able to actually _use_ your computer when the build is happening somewhere else.
+With `mainframer` you can free up your local machine for better things — like editing source code in your IDE without lags, freezes and running into swap, being able to actually _use_ your computer when the build is happening somewhere else.